miguelfmc/subset-selection/README.md

 The above-mentioned work includes simulations on two real datasets: the ```prostate``` dataset and the ```lymphoma``` dataset which can be accessed from the [SPLS R package](https://cran.r-project.org/web/packages/spls/index.html).

-In case you want to reproduce these experiments you will need to download these datasets and store them in the ```data```  directory.
+In case you want to reproduce these particular experiments you will need to download these datasets and store them in the ```data```  directory.

 ## Running the experiments